November 2012 Safe Withdrawal Rate – 86.22%

 Total

-My other sources of passive and alternative income aren’t too significant, but they are nice to have.
-I got $28.79 from Mr. Rebates which was almost all from my referrals’ purchases.
+My sources of passive and alternative income didn’t add up to much, but every little bit helps.
+I got a nice bonus of $150 for signing up for a new cash back credit card.
+I got $34.04 from Mr. Rebates which was almost all from my referrals’ purchases.
 It is nice to have the residual income coming in without any more effort needed on my part.

 Household